Do you have trouble remembering?

 For instance #25 could be your age, #1950 could be the year your Mum was born, and #2009 could be the current calendar year.
 So the patterned sequence looks like this: 25 1950 2009.

 Is this easier to remember and recall then the sequence of random numbers presented above?

-Many times for obvious reasons the patterns of numbers may not be so easily associated to significant events in your life.
-In such instances you must use your creativity and imagination to find association-chunks that work for you.
+Many times for obvious reasons the patterns of numbers may not be so easily associated with significant events in your life.
+In such instances, you must use your creativity and imagination to find association-chunks that work for you.
 Here are some examples: